Sakal: Magazines

 Sakal Group publishes several magazines, such as Sakal Saptahik (सकाळ साप्ताहिक).
 According to a 2010 Indian Readership Survey, Saptahik Sakal was the most popular magazine in Maharashtra.
 Tanishka (तनिष्का) is a monthly magazine for women, and Premier (प्रीमियर) is a monthly magazine covering the entertainment industry.

 Sakal Social Foundation

 Sakal Social Foundation is a social initiative wing of the Group that works primarily in Maharashtra, focusing on areas such as health, poverty, education, environment, and governance.

 Controversies

 In 2005, the Supreme Court of India ruled against Sakal in a case involving the unauthorized transfer of shares belonging to the late Claude-Lila Parulekar, daughter of the founder.
-In conclusion, the court ordered the company to pay ₹3 crore rupees in compensation.
+In conclusion, the court ordered the company to pay ₹3 crore in compensation.